Burning Man…an experiment in community, radical self-expression, and radical self-reliance.

 People are tolerant and understanding here, how we should be all the time.
 We left with big questions about Black Rock City…“Why do we come to the middle of the desert to gain a great sense of community and compassion?
 What makes this city so different than our hometowns?
 Can the spirit last more than a week?”
 The only conclusion we came up with: everyone should experience Burning Man at least once!

 Thinking of going to Burning Man for the first time?
-Check out our post on a “Virgins guide to Burning Man” and “How to prep your RV for Burning Man”.
+Check these out:

 Have you been to Burning Man?
 Gift us a story of your experience in the comment box below.